 Greeks and Romans helped spread the cultivation of figs to other countries under their influence.
 At various times, figs abounded in Africa, Portugal, Spain, France, and had even made their way to the Isle of Britain.
 Turkey has remained a center of fig cultivation and production since the earliest times of the fig. Figs did not make the trip to North America until Franciscan Missionaries from Spain founded Missions in California.
 Fresno eventually became the center of California fig cultivation and production, and is currently the only region in the US where figs are grown on a large commercial scale.

-Turkey is the world’s largest fig producer, followed by Egypt, Turkey, Algeria, Morocco and Iran.
-The US follows up that group at number six, with California accounting for 98% of national production.
+Turkey is the world's largest fig producer, followed by Egypt, Algeria, Morocco and Iran.
+The US follows that group at number six, with California accounting for 98% of national production.

 Although there are hundreds of varieties, what many find in retail or grocery stores are usually a select few of those which stand out for their superior flavor and sweetness.

-Browse our recipes page for inspiration on incorporating figs into your favorite dishes!
+Browse our recipes page for inspiration on incorporating dried figs into your favorite dishes!